(800) 544-8436 (770) 592-4766 1135 JVL Ct Marietta, GA 30066

 Using a test calibration bar can make the identification of spindle problems fairly easy.
 This is an important maintenance step in order to prevent costly spindle repairs.

-Tool breakage is usually the result of one or a combination of:
+Tool breakage often results from one or a combination of these factors:

 What does it mean if the bit appears to be burned or is discolored?